trifoil/TONK/README.md

 ## Software - Algoritms

+### Hull

+Two configurations have to be available in the firmware :
+1) One for the electric config

+2) the other one for the turboprop config work in progress
 ### Turret stabilization simple algorithm

 The hull can rotate on the three axis, depending on the terrain and how the vehicle moves.